SharePoint Server 2013 Application Lifecycle Management

 For build verification testing (BVT) as well as complete system testing, coded UI tests are recommended.
 These tests rely on recorded actions to test not only the business logic and middle tier of the application, but the user experience as well.
 For SharePoint applications that use client-side code, much of the business logic’s entry points and execution may exist in the user experience tier.
 For this reason, coded UI tests can not only test the user experience, but the business logic of the application as well.
 For more information about the coded UI test, see Verifying Code by Using UI Automation.

-Coded UI tests can be used in SharePoint-hosted apps where much of the UX and the business logic may be intermixed.
+Coded UI tests can be used in SharePoint-hosted add-ins where much of the UX and the business logic may be intermixed.
 These tests, like others can be run from a build definition in TFS so that they can verify an application’s functionality after deployment (and the application is trusted by SharePoint).

 Non-coded UI tests